raditholemaripa/face-detection/README.md

 # Real-Time Face Detection

 This project captures video from your camera, detects human faces in real-time using Dlib's frontal face detector, and draws green rectangles around detected faces.
+It also uses a shape predictor model to detect facial landmarks.

 ## Author